CHI-CityTech/QuantumMusic/InitialProposal.md

 - **Harmonic Patterns**: Chord progressions may set up expectations of resolution, only to delay or subvert them for dramatic effect.

 Patterns rely on **hierarchical and recursive structures**.
 A single note contributes to a motif, which combines with others into a phrase, which in turn builds larger forms like themes, movements, and entire compositions.
 This recursive nature mirrors the way language is structured, with smaller units nested within larger ones to convey meaning.
 At a high level, a symphony’s movements can be seen as recursive transformations of its thematic material, a hallmark of composers like Beethoven.

+Music is built on **patterns**, which are organized relationships among musical events—discrete, time-bound occurrences characterized by parameters such as pitch, duration, dynamics, articulation, and timbre.
+These events are fundamentally rooted in human action, whether the pressing of a key, the striking of a drum, or the breath behind a note.
+In modern contexts, events can also be generated virtually, synthesized by computational systems that mimic or extend human creativity.

+Patterns emerge across a wide range of timescales.
+At the smallest scale, they include the physical oscillations that generate pitch or the metrical tick of a beat.
+On a larger scale, patterns span entire compositions, such as the recapitulation of a theme in sonata form.
+Some patterns transcend individual works, forming the basis for collections like Bach’s Well-Tempered Clavier, which explores every key in a systematic progression.
+Unlike unstructured sound, musical events and their patterns provide a framework amenable to notation, analysis, and abstraction.

+Higher-level structures such as rhythm, melody, and harmony emerge from the relationships among events and their patterns.
+This abstraction allows music to retain its core identity across multiple performances and interpretations, as the relationships between events remain intact.
+Patterns often derive their power from transformation and manipulation, creating tension and release that engage the listener across both micro and macro levels of perception.

 ---